-It can be tempting to run over the crossing or jump the barriers rather than wait for a train to pass.
+It's tempting to jump the lights or race around the barriers.
 Don't do it - you're putting lives at risk.

 2 ASSUMPTION

 Don't assume there is only one train or use previous experience to guess when the train is coming.
 Trains can come from either direction at any time.